Do you want to know how to properly oil a bathroom exhaust fan?

 So, there you have it.

 Properly oiling a bathroom exhaust fan can be a tricky thing to manage.
-Many homeowners refrain from oiling it and allow the problem to continue for years until it stops working.
+Many homeowners refrain from oiling it and allow the problem to continue for years if not decades until it stops working.